 Business Risk Explanation

-Business risk, explained as the risk which causes many businesses to fail, should not be taken lightly.
+Explained as the risk which causes many businesses to fail, business risk should not be taken lightly.
 Business risk exposure can come from a variety of situations: risk of competition, risk of change in market dynamics, risk of change in supply lines, buyer behavior, the legislative environment surrounding the business, and more.
 With an ever changing environment surrounding the business threats may arise which could cause one part or even the entire business to fail.
 Due to this fact, the prudent business owner must keep abreast with changes through constant research.
 This research puts the overall environment of the business in check.

 Business owners also like to keep extra cash to deal with risk.
 This extra cash allows for unexpected expenses like lawsuits, legislative changes, changes which require more marketing, and more.
 Cash can protect a business from staying stagnant in the market positioning it takes.

 Lee is the owner of a small Gelato store.
 His business, small and discretionary, has to face many business risks.
 Lee survives off of his gumption and perseverance.